• Skip to primary navigation

 Michigan Physical Therapy CEU Requirements

-From the Michigan Physical Therapy Practice Act Website: (MI Source)
+From the Michigan APTA Website: (MI source)

 Minnesota Physical Therapy CEU Requirements